xinyanc3694/cyoa/README.md

 ---

 ## Description
+In this project, we were assigned to create our own "Adventure" by using our prior knowledge of what we were taught on the last two subjects which was Git and GitHub.
+What we were recently taught was how to link files to other files in your Cloud9 account.
+In other words, when our radventure is loaded on GitHub(linked to cloud9,  we can give links on GitHub that will take the user to another page. this is also known as a file path.
-The purpose of this project is to use what we learn about Git and Github to create a "Choose Your Own Adventure" story where the users are allow to choose the given choices that could determine the story plot.
+For our project, we give you an adventure called "The Maze of Wonders!"
+In this adventure, you have entered a maze that will take you to survival or death.
+The users are allow to choose the given choices that could determine the story plot given from the choices.
+Goodluck!

 ## Start Your Adventure Right Now...
 Click [here](beginning/intro.md) to begin the Choose Your Own Adventure!